 Ques.6.
 What is a Star Schema?

 Ans.
 A star schema is a multidimensional schema used to model data warehouse systems.
-A star schema contains one or more fact tables and multiple dimension tables; the fact table is at the center and multiple dimension tables are associated with it which resembles the star shape.
+It contains one or more fact tables and multiple dimension tables.
+The fact table is at the center and multiple dimension tables are associated with it which resembles the star shape.